Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

 Matterport is a powerful space-scanning app that can create an immersive 3D “twin” of a room (or entire building), providing a true-to-life virtual scene you can explore digitally.
 Check out the 3D tour gallery for an idea of what we mean.

 This kind of 3D scanning is increasingly used by big industries for architectural and real estate projects, but there are plenty of use cases for the average Joe too.
-It’s great for planning and documenting home renovation projects; for creating online showrooms or galleries; to capture a permanent digital copy of a space that’s meaningful to you; and the scans are even accepted by most home insurance companies as a way to document your belongings in case of a claim.
+For example: planning and documenting home renovation projects; creating online showrooms or galleries; giving a virtual tour of a venue for hire; capturing memories before moving house; documenting belongings in case of an insurance claim.

 Though Matterport was originally designed for pro-level scans with its 360-degree cameras, the iPhone app makes it possible to create detailed room scans without expensive specialist equipment.
 The app is compatible with iPhone 6s and later, but if you’ve got a device with LiDAR capabilities (iPhone 12 Pro or 2020 iPad Pro) the scans are much more accurate.

 For free, you can work with one space at a time, sharing it online for others to explore.
 Pay a monthly fee and you unlock more active spaces and the ability to publish to realtor.com and Google Street View.
 Higher tiers allow you to export the meshes for further editing in 3D software.

 So how does it work?
 There’s plenty of documentation you can delve into to make the most of Matterport, but we’ll walk through the very basics you’ll need to know to give the technology a whirl.

 First, you’ll need to download the Matterport Capture app and create an account.

 Once you’ve made an account, the app will prompt you to “Install Cortex”.
 This is a necessary step and can take a few minutes – ensure you’re connected to Wi-Fi and leave your device unlocked until it’s done.